dimalinux/HsmKeyWrappingExample/README.md

 ## How to use this code

-(1) Create a test partition on your HSM and record the partion name and password.
+(1) Create a test partition on your HSM and record the partition name and password.

 (2) Create a partition.properties file in your home directory with the following two properties:
 ```
-partitionName = YourPartitionName
+partitionName = YourTestPartitionName
 partitionPass = PasswordForYourTestPartition
 ```